NuclearMachine/tabler/README_DRAFT.md

 4. [Install Ruby+Devkit](https://rubyinstaller.org/downloads/) - the recommended version is [2.7.6](https://github.com/oneclick/rubyinstaller2/releases/download/RubyInstaller-2.7.6-1/rubyinstaller-devkit-2.7.6-1-x64.exe).

-On the last stage of the installation wizard, [rdk install should be checked by default.
-Hit enter when prompted](https://replayable.io/replay/6301cfb5c9b98e006759ec55/?share=lNypRQvCQBmwcOu8GFpdYQ), don't specify which component to install.
+On the last stage of the installation wizard, [rdk install should be checked](https://replayable.io/replay/6301cfb5c9b98e006759ec55/?share=lNypRQvCQBmwcOu8GFpdYQ) by default.
+Hit enter when prompted and don't specify which component to install.

 5. Install bundler and jekyll gems.